Skip to main content

 Senior Expert SUMIDA Tomoko

-In 2022, private sector personnel participated in "Local Government Shared SaaS," the predecessor of the benefits support service, and is currently actively participating in projects involving a wide range of stakeholders, including Visit Japan Web.
+In 2022, private sector personnel participated in the "Municipal Shared SaaS," the predecessor of the benefits support service, and is currently actively participating in projects involving a wide range of stakeholders, including Visit Japan Web.

 Aim to reduce the burden on everyone involved in receiving benefits